"Can you teach me how to paint trees?" That's a question I am asked a lot.

 Trace on the pattern for the bare tree.
 Use a #1 Liner brush to paint the tree with a dark brown.

 Let’s make some easy pine needles, shall we?
 We’ll start by double-loading the flat brush.
 Load one side into dark green and the other into White.

 Position the chisel of the brush with the green side touching the branch and the white side pointing out.
 Start at the base of the branch.
 Press the brush down leaving a chisel imprint.

-Return to Paint Techniques from How To Paint Trees
+Return to Paint Techniques Page.

 Return to our Home Page.